Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Conclusions

-Coupled and uncoupled ROMs have been compared to two-dimensional DNS results in various ways, including mean vertical profiles of temperature and heat flux, total heat flux, large-scale flow structures, steady-convection solutions, bifurcation diagrams and energy spectra.
-The influence of the $\Ray$ number, the model dimension, $n$, and the modal basis parameters has been thoroughly analyzed.
-As expected, the agreement with DNS results in terms of mean vertical profiles and $\Nus$ number increases with the ROM dimension.
-However, these results demonstrate that a quantitative agreement with DNS can be obtained using uncoupled ROMs with a few hundreds of modes over a wide range of $\R$ numbers.
-The coupled-basis approach has been found to become numerically unstable for $\R\simeq 50$, but the stability threshold varies with the {$\Ray$ number used to obtain the basis}.
-The direct comparison between steady DNS solutions {representing convection rolls and the corresponding ROM} results has shown that model U384 can reproduce the vorticity and temperature fields with quantitative agreement up to $\R\simeq 234.2$.
-In addition, this ROM accurately reproduces the dynamics of the system, capturing the temporal evolution of the amplitude coefficients $a_i(t)$ and $b_i(t)$ during the initial transient growth when using identical initial conditions.
+Coupled and uncoupled ROMs have been compared to two-dimensional DNS results in various ways, including mean vertical profiles of temperature, heat flux and Reynolds stresses, Nusselt number, large-scale flow structures, steady-convection solutions, bifurcation diagrams and energy spectra.
+The validation has been performed for different modal truncations over a wide range of $Ra$ numbers.
+As expected, the agreement with DNS results in terms of mean vertical profiles and $Nu$ number increases with the ROM dimension and decreases with the $\R$ number.
+Nevertheless, our results show that a quantitative agreement with DNS can be obtained using coupled and uncoupled-basis ROMs with a few hundreds of modes over a wide range of $\R$ numbers.
+In this respect, the coupled projection strategy has been found to outperform the more conventional uncoupled approach suggesting that coupled modal bases better capture the nonlinear interactions between large scale structures.
+Furthermore, these ROMs have proven to be numerically stable when integrated over large characteristic times, $T=10^4,$ at high Rayleigh numbers, $\R= 10^6$.
+The direct comparison between steady DNS solutions {representing convection rolls and the corresponding ROM} results has shown that models U384 and C384 can reproduce the vorticity and temperature fields with quantitative agreement up to $\R=100$.
+In addition, these ROMs accurately capture the dynamics of the system, predicting the temporal evolution of the amplitude coefficients during the initial transient growth.